Best daily deals

 Jabra Elite 4 Active earbuds on table next to plant with red light in background.

-Finally, Jabra has rounded out its own selection since the Elite 75t introduction.
+Finally, Jabra has rounded out its selection since the Elite 75t introduction.
 For the Android user who wants a higher IP rating and the better codec quality of aptX, check out the Jabra Elite 4 Active.
 It has upgraded Bluetooth 5.2 for greater efficiency, similar app support, and better-sounding default frequency response.
-The lower price is a nice bonus too.
+The lower price is a nice bonus, too.

 Frequently asked questions about the Jabra Elite 75t

 No, you can only control the volume of both earbuds simultaneously on the Jabra Elite 75t.
-Like with most true wireless earbuds, you can’t have one earbud louder than the other, though you can use one earbud at a time while the other remains charging.
+Like with most true wireless earbuds, you can’t have one earbud that is louder than the other, though you can use one earbud at a time while the other remains charging.